suprbh/faceRec/PRESS-RELEASE.md

 ## Quote from You ##
   > A quote from a spokesperson in your company.

 ## How to Get Started ##
   > Describe how easy it is to get started.

+"Direct your sign up page to our site and we'll authenticate your users.
+When they're sent back, just check for our token.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.